|When:||Friday, 7th December 2018|

 Come and brave the cold and help a homeless person keep warm.

 So a homeless person doesn’t have to!

-Four local charities, Centre 33, Emmaus, Herts Young Homeless (hyh) and Open Door will benefit from the sponsorship you raise.
+Five local charities, Centre 33, Emmaus, Herts Young Homeless (hyh), Open Door and The Living Room will benefit from the sponsorship you raise.

 Our sleepout, hosted by Oaklands College, is one of the events replacing the St Albans Abbey Sponsored Sleepout which is not running this year because of building work.

 Started by the Abbey and the Diocese in the 1990s, the sleepout has raised hundreds of thousands for the homeless charities taking part.

 We’re confident, that with your help, we can make the St Albans Sleepout on Dec 1 a huge success and make a difference to vulnerable people across Hertfordshire this winter.

 So will you brave a night in the cold?....

 Now you know a little more about why you’ve chosen to sleep out, it’s time to choose which charity you would like to support.